PhillHenry/ml_business_process_engineering/hugo/content/blog/successful_project_checklist.md

 * **Understand the requirements.**

 Carbon neutral flying cars are an admirable ambition but are they realistic?
-Agree on the acceptance criteria with *all* stakeholders before work commences (this includes developers and QAs not just the end users).
+Agree on the acceptance criteria with *all* stakeholders (this includes developers and QAs not just the end users).
-You should have answers to the questions: *is this feasible* and *is this what is wanted*?
+You should be able to answer two questions before work begins: *is this feasible* and *is this what is wanted*?

 * **Understand the data.**